cassidyjames/cassidyjames.github.io/wishlist.md

 ### Pins **$5+**

-I collect quality pins for my backpackâ€”like ones with good backs, not the cheapo button onesâ€”from cool causes, artists, and places.
+I collect quality pins for my backpack—ike ones with good backs, not the cheapo button ones—from cool causes, artists, and places.
 You can find some examples on my Gift Hero list, but I'm open to anything you think I'd like.

 ### Fun gauges/plugs **$5–20**